christorange/rxcellent/NEW_README.md

 **Chenfei Yu - Configuration Leader**

 -   UI design of the app
 -   Configuration of ESLint and Prettier for code format check.
 -   Configuration of git hooks for commit messages formatting and pre-commit code check and fixes.
 -   Designed and initialized frontend code structure.
 -   Implemented home page, shopping page, and create prescription page.
     Functionalities included: Search for non-prescribed medcines, filter items by category, dynamically search for prescribed medicines in doctor's page and add them to prescription, retreive prescription.
 -   Integration of frontend and backend.
 -   Contributed to SPPP document.

+**Youqing Shao - Security Leader**

+-   Sign in / up, change password (full stack)
+-   Designed jwt, developed permission authentication
+-   Backend template (node + express) configuration with Zahit
+-   Project security docs and actions
+-   Node.js middleware and error interceptpor
+-   whole project API request interaction
+-   Email system for signup and order
+-   Deployment herotu & aws clound
+-   new technology exploring